Forward: What this book is, and what it is not

 —William Thomas McKinley

-No single book, treatise, or theory about music can be everything to everybody.
-It is, therefore, important for me to preface what this book is and what it is not before you continue further.
+No single book, treatise, or theory about music can cover every topic nor can it be everything to everyone.
+Therefore, it is important for me to clarify what this book is and what it is not.

-The information contained within this text is an amalgamation of ideas, concepts, and processes drawn directly from my own practice as a composer and teacher over the past thirty years and includes much of what I’ve learned from others, past and present.
-I am humbly indebted to all those who have taught me either directly or through the fortune of reading their missives through the years including George Russell, Joe Maneri, Robert DiDomenica, Malcolm Peyton, William Bolcom, Ted Pease, Randy Feltz, Vincent Persichetti, Milton Babbitt, George Pearle, Glenn Gould, Paul Hindemith, Wayne Shorter, Herbie Hancock, Bill Evans, John Coltrane, Barry Harris, Arnold Schoenberg, Alan Forte, Elliott Carter, Harold Blatter, Samuel Adler. and my father, William Thomas McKinley.
+The information and ideas within this text are an amalgamation of concepts and processes drawn from my own practice as a professional composer and teacher over the past thirty plus years, enveloping what I’ve learned from others, both past and present.
+I am deeply indebted to all those who have taught me, either directly or through their instruction, writings, and music, including George Russell, Joe Maneri, Robert DiDomenica, Malcolm Peyton, William Bolcom, Ted Pease, Randy Feltz, Vincent Persichetti, Milton Babbitt, George Pearle, Glenn Gould, Paul Hindemith, Wayne Shorter, Herbie Hancock, Bill Evans, John Coltrane, Barry Harris, Arnold Schoenberg, Alan Forte, Elliott Carter, Harold Blatter, Samuel Adler. and my father, William Thomas McKinley.